meranly8/sinatra-garden-harvest/Spec.md

     ~~get '/crops/:id/edit'~~
     ~~patch '/crops/:id'~~
     ~~delete '/crops/:id'~~

 - [x] Ensure that users can't modify content created by other users
+    #logged_in? logic on edit and delete buttons and #authorized_for? logic implemented in update and delete actions

 - [ ] Include user input validations
+    Prohibited from creating or updating user and crop entries with blank values

 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)

 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm